|

 Scottish emigrants, war history and the sheep industry.
 He is also a

-free-lance writer and publisher.
+free-lance writer and book publisher.

 BACK TO NGAIO PRESS HOME PAGE